 RSS, “Really Simple Syndication”, is a way to easily distribute a list of headlines, update notices, and sometimes content to your users.
 Setting up a feed is a straightforward process, as is resolving the errors you might find.
-The majority of the common errors experienced when working with RSS Feeds are due to the
+The majority of the common errors experienced when working with RSS Feeds are due to the strict XML syntax structure.

-- Create a test post
+- Create and publish a publicly visible test post

-- Enter your RSS feed url, it will either give some possible causes of the error or validate the url
+- Enter your RSS feed URL, it will either give some possible causes of the error or validate the URL

 The last resolution option is also the most complex and should be attempted only after the first two have been completed.
 As we mentioned earlier, XML follows a strict syntax and seemingly insignificant things like a blank line or a tab can cause the feed to break and the XML to error out.